 Kirkintilloch: St Ninian's Jonny Stone in running for English Teacher of the Year at prestigious UK awards

-A popular English teacher from St Ninian's High School in Kirkintilloch is in the running for English Teacher of the Year at the TES School Awards 2021 and the whole school is rooting for him.
+The whole community is rooting for a popular English teacher from St Ninian's High School in Kirkintilloch who is in the running for English Teacher of the Year at the TES School Awards.

-Jonny Stone is a firm favourite with pupils and colleagues alike and is one of eight teachers or teams nominated for the prestigious UK award, celebrating the achievements of staff and schools.
+Jonny Stone is a firm favourite with pupils and colleagues alike and is one of eight teachers or teams nominated for the prestigious UK award.

 Mr Stone has been at St. Ninian's for four years and works closely with